httpie/cli/README.rst

 -----------

-Binary data is suppressed for terminal output, which makes it safe to perform requests to URLs send back binary data.
+Binary data is suppressed for terminal output, which makes it safe to perform requests to URLs that send back binary data.
 Binary data is suppressed also in redirected, but prettified output.
 The connection is closed as soon as we know that the response body is binary,

 .. code-block:: bash

-    http example.org/File.mov
+    http example.org/Movie.mov

-You will immediately see something like this:
+You will nearly instantly see something like this:

 .. code-block:: http